 The Office of Health Information Technology and the Minnesota e-Health Initiative are currently updating Minnesota-specific e-health standards resources.
 Providers are encouraged to refer to the ONC’s Interoperability Standards Advisory.

-Recommendations Regarding the Use of Standards Nursing Terminology in Minnesota was developed by the Minnesota e-Health Standards & Interoperability Workgroup.
-These recommendations were approved by the Commissioner of Health and will be incorporated in the next edition of the Standards Recommended to Achieve Interoperability in Minnesota (Updated 2011).
+Recommendations Regarding the Use of Standards Nursing Terminology in Minnesota (PDF) was developed by the Minnesota e-Health Standards & Interoperability Workgroup.
+These recommendations were approved by the Commissioner of Health and will be incorporated in the next edition of the Standards Recommended to Achieve Interoperability in Minnesota (Updated 2011) (PDF).